 Sleeping Positions for You and Your Partner

 1. Side by side

 If you two like to sleep side by side, try sleeping back to back.
 This will prevent your body from going numb, and you won’t fall into any uncomfortable positions.
 This is definitely a good option for the both of you to get a good rest.

-If one of you likes to sleep on your side, and the other on their back, then it’s best for the person that sleeps on his/her side, rotates a bit onto their back.
+If one of you likes to sleep on your side, and the other on their back, then it’s best if the person that sleeps on his/her side, rotates a bit onto their back.
 Then, the other person can get perfectly comfortable laying on their back, with their arms stretched out.

-- If that’s your case, then you could compromise with one person sleeping practically on their belly, placing a pillow under their abdomen; this prevents placing any pressure on their back.
+If that’s your case, then you could compromise with one person sleeping practically on their belly, placing a pillow under their abdomen; this prevents placing any pressure on their back.
 The other person can then sleep on their side, sweeping their arm over the other.
 This creates a gentle hug.

 3. On your back

 This posture is perfect for getting the proper rest.
 Neither one puts inappropriate pressure on the other person’s body.
-If both of you are used to sleeping in this position, then just reach out and grab their hand.
+If both of you are used to sleeping in this position, then just reach out and grab each other’s hands.

 This is another one of the most common positions when it comes to couples sleeping.
 Spooning is preferred, in fact, by most.
 But is it healthy?
 The answer might appear to be yes, as it helps eliminate pressure on the spine.

 Avoid unstable sleeping positions

 This is not only bad for your health, but you’re probably doing damage to both of you, witho

 Good posture isn’t going to help you at all if you don’t have a good mattress.
 Think about a model that changes according to your needs, that’s not too hard, or soft, or too worn.

-This also applies when it comes time to choose a pillow, so pay attention to this as well.
+This also applies when it comes the time to choose a pillow, so pay attention to this as well.

-So avoid choosing uncomfortable sleeping positions.
+So, avoid choosing uncomfortable sleeping positions.
 As romantic as it may seem, your back probably won’t like it.

 Find balance in positions that you both like, and most especially, that respect your personal space.
-Remember that when you’re sleeping, you should be resting, and there are lots of ways you can show your affection without having to damage your health.
+Remember that when you’re sleeping, you should be resting, and there are lots of ways you can show your affection without having to compromise your health.It might interest you...